Kurt Erdmann

-Kurt Erdmann (9 September 1901, in Hamburg – 30 September 1964, in Berlin) was a German art historian who specialized in Sasanian and Islamic Art.
-He is best known for his scientific work on the history of the Oriental rug, which he established as a subspecialty within his discipline.
-From 1958 to 1964, Erdmann served as the director of the Pergamon Museum, Berlin.
-He was one of the protagonists of the "Berlin School" of Islamic art history.
+Kurt Erdmann (9 September 1901 in Hamburg – 30 September 1964 in Berlin) was a German art historian who specialised in Sasanian and Islamic art of Iran, Turkey and Egypt.
+He is best known for his scientific work on the history of the Oriental rug, which he established as a subspeciality within his discipline.
+He also influenced the study of Islamic architecture in Turkey.
+From 1958 to 1964, Erdmann served as the director of the Museum of Islamic Art, Berlin.
+He was one of the protagonists of the Berlin School of Islamic Art History.